ros-industrial/ros_industrial_cmake_boilerplate/README.rst

    * LICENSE_FILE     - The package license file
    * README_FILE      - The package readme
    * PACKAGE_PREFIX   - The package prefix applied to all cpack generated files
+* Multi Value Args:
+   * COMPONENT_DEPENDS - The component dependencies required from this package

 .. code-block:: cmake